iloveitaly/crypto-index-fund-bot/README.md

 * Rebalancing by selling existing tokens
 * Using a DEX vs a centralized exchange

-Also, [I wanted to learn python](https://mikebian.co/building-a-crypto-index-bot-and-learning-python/), and this was a perfect [learning project.](http://mikebian.co/my-process-for-intentional-learning/) Please excuse any beginner-python code (and submit PRs to fix!).
+Also, [I wanted to learn python](https://mikebian.co/building-a-crypto-index-bot-and-learning-python/) and [learn django](https://github.com/iloveitaly/crypto-index-fund-bot#heroku-deployment), and this was a perfect [learning project.](http://mikebian.co/my-process-for-intentional-learning/) Please excuse any beginner-python code (and submit PRs to fix!).

 ## Install